SStyles93/blog/_posts/2024-02-09-UnrealDynamicShaders.md

 	//...
 }
 ```
-The code above takes all the `Meshes` and creates a dynamic material instance and stores it in the `DynMaterials` array.
+The code above takes all the `Meshes` and creates a dynamic material instance for each of them and stores it in the `DynMaterials` array.
-Thanks to this component class, all exposed variables in shaders are now accessible via code or blueprint.
+Thanks to this unreal component class, all exposed variables in the materials were accessible via code or blueprint.

 ## Shaders
 ### Outlining shader
 #### Outline function
 The necessity to have a dynamic outline, that reacted to the players position and rotation when he crossed interactable objects, brought me to create this "Coloured_Outline" Shader.
-Using the `Fresnel`, `Time` & `Sine` Nodes I created an "Emissive" effect.
+Using the `Fresnel`, `Time` & `Sine` Nodes I first created an "Emissive" effect.

 ![]({{ site.baseurl }}/assets/images/ueshaderwork/MF_Outline_Colour.PNG "MF_Coloured_Outline"){: width="100%"}

 The `Enable_Outline` parameter (float) is used in the C++ code to activate it or not.
 I first tried using a `Static bool` parameter but after research, since it is static, you can not modify it in code thus rendering it's activation impossible.

 The MF_Outline is the base function used to create the outline of objects.
-It simply colors every part of an object that has a normal vector direction according to the camera's position with a value superior to the `Outline_Thickness`.
+It colors every part of an object that has a normal direction, according to the camera's position, with a value superior to the `Outline_Thickness`.

 ![]({{ site.baseurl }}/assets/images/ueshaderwork/MF_Outline.PNG "MF_Outline"){: width="100%"}

 #### C++ code

 Once the shader done, I had to create the methods that would be used in game to enable and modify the outline.
-Here is the code related to the Outline of the "Interactable" objects:
+Below is the code related to the Outline of the "Interactable" objects:

  Interactable.h
 ```c++